-SPP Interactive Mapping System means the SPP Interactive Mapping System, as amended from time to time, published by the Department of State Development, Infrastructure and Planning and located at www.dsdip.qld.gov.au/spp-mapping.
+SPP Interactive Mapping System means the SPP Interactive Mapping System, as amended from time to time, published by the Department of Infrastructure, Local Government and Planning and located at www.dilgp.qld.gov.au/spp-mapping.

 state development area means a state development area under the State Development and Public Works Organisation Act 1971.